School of Law

 Special Drop Rule

 Where the nature of the course requires a continuous commitment by the student, the instructor may establish special rules about dropping the course.
-Notice of these special rules will be provided before enrollment.
+Notice of these special rules will be provided before enrollment in the early enrollment instructions issued at the law school.

 Maximum and Minimum Load